HomeSmartMesh/smart_home_3d_webapp/README.md

 * 3d interactions with click and hold
 * 3d slider positioning relative to child world coordinate
 * glTF model with custom properties (hue, mqtt, mouse)
-* Hue: query on startup to set correct light states, on/off and reachability
-* Hue: mesh click to control lights on-off
-* Hue: light groups use any_on to control all on / off
-* Hue: Consistent state on startup and on actions with the real light bulbs (but no polling in between)
-* Hue: adjust light brightness with 3d slider
 * mqtt: events forward to javascript events
 * stats and fps. (can be disabled in [config.json](./config.js))
 * heaters pi_heating_demand on heater mesh colors